 A less common cause of hang-ups has been navigating locks with fenders dangling down the side, or forward and aft fenders either being in poor condition or not suitable for the purpose.

 Other hazards which could lead to sinking include navigating in flood conditions (red boards), which is never recommended, and ignoring danger signs, especially 'Don’t moor here' danger signs, which are usually placed in front of underwater obstructions, ledges and sluice intakes.

-Constant vigilance and making sure your crew is properly briefed is key to preventing your boat from sinking:
+Constant vigilance and making sure your crew is properly briefed, using our Boater's Handbook, is key to preventing your boat from sinking.
+Most importantly:

 Should your boat unfortunately sink, it’s your responsibility to salvage it, not ours.
 Your first priority should be making sure everyone in your crew is safe.
 The second thing to do is to contact your insurance company and then to contact us.

 Our local teams will go out to the boat’s location to ensure that any pollution is contained and that the boat is secured in a way that isn’t causing a hazard to navigation.

 Your insurance company will arrange with a specialist recovery company to salvage your boat, if that is included in your insurance.
 If it’s not included, or for any reason you have invalidated your policy (such as renting your boat out without the correct type of licence), we have two pre-approved contractors who can salvage your craft, but you will need to arrange that directly with them and pay for the recovery yourself.
 If you’re not going to use one of our pre-approved contractors to salvage your boat, the company undertaking the work will need our authorisation first before starting work to rescue your boat.